 The overall goal of our laboratory is to characterize the structure/function relationships of a variety of enzymatic catalysts at the atomic level.
-Much of this work is being extended into efforts to engineer novel properties onto existing enzyme scaffolds.
-Most of our particular area of focus is on enzymes that act to modify nucleic acid substrates, and a unifying theme between many of the individual projects is the selection and engineering of these enzymes for targeted therapeutic applications.
+Much of this work is being extended into efforts to engineer novel structures and properties onto existing protein and enzyme scaffolds.
+A unifying theme between many of the individual projects is the selection and engineering of these enzymes for targeted therapeutic and/or biotech/industrical applications.

 The tools employed by our lab are X-ray crystallography, computer modeling, and genetic manipulation of the molecules of interest, combined with biochemical analyses of function.